apache/arrow/docs/source/python/timestamps.rst

 Pandas/Arrow ⇄ Spark
 --------------------

-Spark stores its timestamps as 64-bit integers representing microseconds since the UNIX epoch.
-It does not store any metadata about timezones with its timestamps.
+Spark stores timestamps as 64-bit integers representing microseconds since the UNIX epoch.
+It does not store any metadata about time zones with its timestamps.

-Spark interprets timestamps by default with the *session local timezone*, ``spark.sql.session.timeZone``.
-If that timezone is undefined, Spark turns to the default system timezone.
-For simplicity's sake below, assume the session local timezone is always defined.
+Spark interprets timestamps with the *session local time zone*, (i.e.
+``spark.sql.session.timeZone``).
+If that time zone is undefined, Spark turns to the default system time zone.
+For simplicity's sake below, the session local time zone is always defined.

 This implies a few things when round-tripping timestamps:

 #.
 Timezone information is lost.
 #.
-Data is truncated to microseconds.
+Timestamps are truncated to microseconds.
 #.
-Changing the session time-zone between loading a pandas data
-    frame into spark and retreiving that dataframe from spark can cause changes to timestamp values.
+The session time zone might have unintuitive impacts on timestamp
+    values.

 Converting Arrow To Spark
 ~~~~~~~~~~~~~~~~~~~~~~~~~